-If Pinterest is to be believed, you can’t make homemade granola bars without wrapping them individually in parchment paper and baker’s twine.
+If Pinterest is to be believed, you can’t make these chewy homemade granola bars without wrapping them individually in parchment paper and baker’s twine.

 But, believe it or not, my children will eat these granola bars even without a pretty twine bow.

 Also, I didn’t have any parchment paper or baker’s twine.

 When Bart and I lived in Boston and were both working full-time, I made these for our lunches every couple of weeks, but then Ella was born, and we moved, and I only made them once between then and now.

 When I finally made them again back in 2015 and took my first bite, it took me right back to my dusty office in my school library, where I ate my lunch every day.
 I usually could only resist this bar until about 10 a.m., which I always regretted by lunchtime when there was no granola bar left.